mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

 You must be a Postman [Team Admin or Super Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) to set up an integration with Postman Vault and [HashiCorp Vault](https://developer.hashicorp.com/vault/docs/what-is-vault).
 You need to set up a public OpenID Connect (OIDC) identity provider in HashiCorp Vault, enabling Postman to access your HashiCorp Vault instance.
 To set up the integration in Postman, you need to enter the OIDC client URL, OIDC client ID, and namespace for your OIDC identity provider.

 You can use the [HashiCorp Vault CLI](https://developer.hashicorp.com/vault/docs/commands) to set up a public OIDC identity provider.
-You can enter commands using the Vault Browser CLI, or [install Vault locally](https://developer.hashicorp.com/vault/tutorials/getting-started/getting-started-install) on your computer.
+Enter the commands using the Vault Browser CLI, or [install Vault locally](https://developer.hashicorp.com/vault/tutorials/getting-started/getting-started-install) on your computer.<!-- You can instead run a [script that executes the setup commands](#download-and-run-the-hashicorp-vault-setup-script). -->

 Once a Postman Team or Super Admin sets up the integration, you need to authenticate with your HashiCorp account.
 Then you can retrieve secrets stored in HashiCorp Vault using the path to the KV (key-value) secrets engine, path to the secret, and key name for each secret.